Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: Multipartite communication with bounded Distinguishability or Antidistinguishability

 More generally, corresponding to each sender, we can write where the decoding probabilities are considered for all possible $n_{x_i}$-outcome measurement $M$.
 Note that, here $M$ is not necessarily a part of the receiver's choice of measurements.
 Using this expression in the distinguishability constraint \eqref{op33}, we obtain

-Note that for each choice of $m_i$ the decoding probabilities satisfying \eqref{de1},\eqref{de2} form a convex polytope whose extremal points are characterized by deterministic decoding strategies, i.e., $p_d\left(z_i|m_i,M\right) =0~\forall z_i$ except for a specific output $z_i^*$ such that $p_d\left(z_i^*|m_i,M\right) =1$.
+Note that for each choice of $m_i$ the decoding probabilities satisfying \eqref{de1}, and \eqref{de2} form a convex polytope whose extremal points are characterized by deterministic decoding strategies, i.e., $p_d\left(z_i|m_i,M\right) =0~\forall z_i$ except for a specific output $z_i^*$ such that $p_d\left(z_i^*|m_i,M\right) =1$.
 For each $m_i$ opting for a deterministic decoding strategy, the optimization over $x_i$ can be realized by maximizing $q_{x_i}p_e\left(m_i|x_i\right)$ over the index $x_i$.
 This leads to a simpler reformulation of \eqref{dpzmxy} as

-Similarly substituting \eqref{pcl_mg} in the anti-distinguishability constraint \eqref{anti22}, we obtain Choosing the same deterministic decoding strategy, optimization over $x_i$ can be realized by minimizing $q_{x_i}p_e\left(m_i|x_i\right)$ over the index $x_i$ for each $m_i$.
+Similarly substituting \eqref{pcl_mg} in the antidistinguishability constraint \eqref{anti22}, we obtain Choosing the same deterministic decoding strategy, optimization over $x_i$ can be realized by minimizing $q_{x_i}p_e\left(m_i|x_i\right)$ over the index $x_i$ for each $m_i$.
 This strategy leads to a simpler expression of \eqref{dazmxy} as

-Moving to a simpler scenario considering $\{q_{x_i}\}_{x_i}$ to be a uniform distribution over the $n_{x_i}$ possible choices, \eqref{dis} and \eqref{antii} can be rephrased respectively as All the multipartite scenarios studied in Section \ref{sec3} is restricted to this setting.
+Moving to a simpler scenario considering $\{q_{x_i}\}_{x_i}$ to be a uniform distribution over the $n_{x_i}$ possible choices, \eqref{dis} and \eqref{antii} can be rephrased respectively as For all the multipartite scenarios studied in Sec.\ref{sec3} we consider uniform distribution of inputs, i.e., $q_{x_i}=1/n_{x_i}$.
+However, for the rest of the discussion in this section, $\{q_{x_i}\}$ can be any arbitrary probability distribution.